bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     path o = (2,3)
     path a = &circle{&o,4}
     path a = &circle{(2,3),4}

+It is also possible to pass an "array" as an argument.
+Some path functions such as 'points' would work with array arguments.
+An array argument is identified by the appearance of a set of brackets.

+    path a = &points{[1,2,3],[4,5,6]}

+Or

+    var xarr[] = [1,2,3]
+    var yarr[] = [4,5,6]
+    path a = &points{[@xarr],[@yarr]}

+Internally, a scalar is considered the same type as that of an array and is stored as an array of a single value.

+If an incompatible argument is passed, then a sensitive default value is to be assumed for that argument.
+For instance, for a 'circle' path function the first argument is expected of a path with at least a single point.
+However, if a wrong argument is passed or the path does not have any point in it, then a default point of (0,0) is assume.

+Likewise, the second argument of the 'circle' path function is assumed to be zero if no scalar is specified for that argument.

 Note that 'lastpt' is not updated when a path function is encountered.